Psychological - Quiz

 • 28.
 What is the purpose of the MMPI (Minnesota Multiphasic Personality Inventory)?

-C) To measure intelligence and cognitive abilities
+A) To measure intelligence and cognitive abilities

 • 29.
 What is psychology?

-A) The study of animals
+A) The study of chemical reactions

-B) The study of chemical reactions
+B) The scientific study of the mind and behavior

 C) The study of physical health